richardpauldev/lorcana-pdf-generator/README.md

 Contributions to the Lorcana Deck PDF Generator are welcome.
 Please feel free to fork the repository, make your changes, and create a pull request.

 ## License
-This project is open-source and available under the MIT License[MIT License](https://opensource.org/license/mit/).
+This project is open-source and available under the [MIT License](https://opensource.org/license/mit/).

 ## Contact
 For more information or queries, please contact me at: